noahhefner/docovert/README.md

   <img src="https://img.shields.io/badge/NPM-%23CB3837.svg?style=for-the-badge&logo=npm&logoColor=white" alt="npm">
 </p>

-A simple web application to convert one or more .docx files into self-contained HTML files, with all images embedded directly into the document.
+A simple web application to convert one or more files into self-contained HTML files, with all images embedded directly into the document.
 The resulting files are bundled into a single .zip archive for easy download.

 > [!WARNING]
 > This project is 100% vide-coded and not suitable for production.